apache/dolphinscheduler/docs/docs/en/faq.md

 ## Q : Fault tolerance for a machine distributed by Master and Worker

-A: The 1.0.3 version only implements the fault tolerance of the Master startup process, and does not take the Worker Fault Tolerance.
+A: The 1.0.3 version only implements the fault tolerance of the Master startup workflow, and does not take the Worker Fault Tolerance.
 That is to say, if the Worker hangs, no Master exists.
-There will be problems with this process.
+There will be problems with this workflow.
 We will add Master and Worker startup fault tolerance in version **1.1.0** to fix this problem.
-If you want to manually modify this problem, you need to **modify the running task for the running worker task that is running the process across the restart and has been dropped.
-The running process is set to the failed state across the restart**.
-Then resume the process from the failed node.
+If you want to manually modify this problem, you need to **modify the running task for the running worker task that is running the workflow across the restart and has been dropped.
+The running workflow is set to the failed state across the restart**.
+Then resume the workflow from the failed node.

 ---